 To the left, we descend to Corso Vittorio Emanuele (Corso Vittorio Emanuele).
 This street is Palermo’s oldest, dating back to 2,700 years ago by the Phoenicians.
 It connects the Royal Palace with the sea, and the section you choose to walk down crosses Vucciria Market.

 The Vucciria can be accessed via the streets on either side of the Cassaro.
 They are located just after crossing with via Roma.
 We recommend you enter via the main entrance.
 The staircase that leads to Piazza Caracciolo is accessible from via Roma.
 It is a historical market.
 It was home to intellectuals and artists in its prime.
 Fresh fish, aromatic spices, beef and pork are all displayed at the counters.
-Its charm is precisely its bright colors and peaceful shouting, which accompany the sale of goods and the disarray of its alleys.
+Its charm is precisely its bright colors and peaceful shouting, which accompany the sale of goods, as well as the disrepair in its alleyways.

 Many believe that disrepair is a better way to see the meaning of life than quiet streets lined with trees in a residential area.
 To the north, the Vucciria is located at the square San Domenico with its large church.
 This square allows us to rediscover the sun at our exit from narrow streets.
 A stop in one its cafes is a good way to reflect before enjoying a delicious home-made icecream.